SpaceX Falcon 9 booster exhibit

 After this second mission, B1035 was retired.

-This marvel of modern technology will open for public viewing later this summer.
+This marvel of modern technology will open for public viewing later this year.